 The prevalence of food allergies, whether causing anaphylaxis or just gastrointestinal symptoms, is rising.
-Our research group (inclusive of Drs.
-Spergel, Brown-Whitehorn, Cianferoni, Reddy, Saltzman and Heimall) conducts translational research on both IgE-mediated food allergy as well as eosinophilic gastrointestinal diseases.
-We currently are enrolling eosinophilic esophagitis and food allergic patients into clinical trials of epicutaneous or oral food desensitization.
-We are also involved in studies examining the genetic causes of food allergy and examining the molecular mechanism of alllergic diseases including the role of the microbiome.
+Our Food Allergy & Eosinophilic Gastrointestinal Disorders research group (inclusive of Drs.
+Spergel, Brown-Whitehorn, Cianferoni, Datta, Heimall, Reddy, Ruffner, and Saltzman) conducts clinical and translational research on both IgE-mediated food allergy as well as eosinophilic gastrointestinal diseases.
+We currently are enrolling eosinophilic esophagitis and food allergic patients into clinical trials of epicutaneous or oral food desensitization and are exploring the microbiome of Food Protein Induced Enterocolitis patients.

-The Douglas laboratory investigates HIV/SIV immunopathogenesis in collaboration with CHOP, Penn, Temple and other Global HIV/AIDS Networks.
-Ongoing mechanistic studies neuro-inflammation and HIV Associated Neurocognitive Disorders (HAND) involve populations of recently HIV-infected adolescents.
-Basic laboratory work includes investigations of macrophage polarization, immune checkpoints inhibitors, and innate immunity.
-We have ongoing studies related to HIV/SIV “functional cure” and HIV viral rebound.
-There are opportunities for clinical trials, in vitro, ex vivo and animal model studies.
+The Douglas laboratory team investigates HIV/SIV immunopathogenesis in collaboration with CHOP, Penn, the Tulane National Primate Center, Fox Chase Cancer Center, and other global HIV/AIDS networks.
+Ongoing mechanistic studies of neuro-inflammation and HIV Associated Neurocognitive Disorders (HAND) involve populations including infants, adults, and recently HIV-infected adolescents as well as pregnant and postpartum women.
+The team has a translational preclinical program which uses non- human primate models.
+Basic laboratory work includes investigations of macrophage polarization, immune checkpoint inhibitors, inflammasomes, and innate immunity.
+We have ongoing studies related to the HIV/SIV “functional cure” and HIV viral rebound.
+There are research opportunities for clinical trials as well as in vitro, ex vivo and animal model studies.

-CHOP fellows training in Allergy and Clinical Immunology have a wide range of research opportunities and choice of mentorship.
+CHOP fellows training in Allergy and Clinical Immunology have a wide range of research opportunities and choice of mentorship during their three-year fellowship.
 A key aspect of the fellowship program is developing the critical skills to conduct research and to critically assess the investigations of others.
-Many CHOP Allergy and Clinical Immunology fellows choose to join research laboratories at CHOP or at UPENN’s world-class Institute for Immunobiology.
+During their second- and third-years many CHOP Allergy and Clinical Immunology fellows choose to join research laboratories at CHOP or at UPENN’s world-class Institute for Immunobiology.
 The division is extremely proud of the numerous program alumni that have gone onto research careers at CHOP and other elite research institutions.